theguly/iris-doc-src/docs/development/db-migration.md

 # DB Migrations
 In case a DB migration is needed, you need to provide an alembic migration script.

+!!! warning "Test your migration"
+    Please try out your migration as this is an important peace of the upgrades.
+Spin up an old version of IRIS, input some data and then try to start your new version.
+Ensure that everything was migrated as expected.

 **In a terminal and from within the IRIS virtual env** :

 1. Go to `source`
 2. Issue the following command : `alembic -c app/alembic.ini revision -m "A few words to describe your changes"`

 This creates a new revision file `source > app > alembic > versions`.
 It's a Python file that basically describes what needs to be updated DB-wise.
-You can take example from the ones we already have generated.
+You can take example from the ones we already have generated in the same folder.

 !!! hint